 DelCotto Law Group has experience in representing different constituencies in coal bankruptcies including debtors, creditors, lessors, shareholders, landowners, creditors’ committees, and preference defendants.
-Several issues can arise in a coal bankruptcy that impact the outcome of the case.
+Several issues often arise in a coal bankruptcy that impact the outcome of the case.
 These issues include:

 - Bonding – What amounts are due to continue all necessary bonding?
 Are bonds in danger of being called?
 What collateral supports the bonds and who owns it?